 THE OFFERING Shares of common stock offered by us None Shares of common stock which may be sold by the selling stockholders A total of 24,130,782 shares of our common stock(1), including (i) 15,509,805 shares of common stock issuable upon conversion of the principal amount of the Notes and (ii) 8,620,977 shares of common stock underlying the Warrants, issued in connection with our October 2011 offering.
 Use of proceeds We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholders as all of such proceeds will be paid to the selling stockholders.
 Furthermore, we will not receive cash proceeds from the exercise of the Warrants by the selling stockholders to the extent such warrants are exercised pursuant to cashless exercise provisions contained therein, if then-permitted by the terms of the warrants.
 Risk factors The purchase of our common stock involves a high degree of risk.
 You should carefully review and consider the "Risk Factors" section of this prospectus for a discussion of factors to consider before deciding to invest in shares of our common stock.
-OTC Bulletin Board market symbol ADXS.OB outstanding shares of common stock (based on 251,399,178 shares of common stock ent approximately 5.1% of our currently outstanding shares of common stock (based on per 8, 2011) on a fully diluted basis.
+OTC Bulletin Board market symbol ADXS.OB

+(1) These shares represent approximately 9.6% of our currently outstanding shares of common stock (based on 251,399,178 shares of common stock outstanding as of November 8, 2011).
+These shares also represent approximately 5.1% of our currently outstanding shares of common stock (based on 470,008,160 shares of common stock outstanding as of November 8, 2011) on a fully diluted basis.